By Jody McCutcheon

-The worst things you could put on your tree is probably spray-snow.
+The worst thing you could put on your tree is probably spray-snow.
 This often contains a cocktail of nasty chemicals, such as polyvinyl acetate, acrylates, methylene chloride, sodium chloride, dimethyl ether and isobutane, all of which can trigger dizziness, asthma, headaches and other illnesses.
 Note that spray snow is far from vegan-friendly, as one of the main ingredients is palmitic acid, found in animal fat and palm oil (and let’s remember that palm plantations are destroying rain forests globally).
 Second runner up is tinsel–it sometimes contains lead; it can be harmful to pets if they eat it, and in the best case scenario, it’s just nasty plastic.

-Best of the holidays to everyone.
+Best of the holidays to everyone!